sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 Getting credit in the US can be tricky.
 Especially if you are under 21.
 Unless you're a Canadian citizen, and have already built a credit history in Canada.

-If you want a US-bank-based credit card to help build your US Credit History (if the USA is your desired full-time work location), RBC Bank (USA) has a policy of allowing people to sign up for [a credit card](http://www.rbcbank.com/borrowing-in-the-us/visa-credit-cards/index.html) with your Canadian SIN, then attaching it to your American SSN.
-The only "gotcha" is that you have to open an RBC account within 6 months of opening this card (you get it in about a week or two), or the credit account will be closed.
-The best part about this is that if you already have a Canadian credit card of any kind, and you keep a solid rating, you are most likely eligible for this one.
-Look up [RBC Bank Credit Cards](http://www.rbcroyalbank.com/usbanking/creditcards.html)!

 Keep in mind that instead of Interac for debit cards, all American debit cards (also known as "check cards") are actually VISA/MasterCard cards.
 You can use them anywhere you would use a credit card except the money comes out of your